Freedom of speech by country: Russia

 Russian opposition politician Ilya Yashin was sentenced to eight-and-a-half years in prison for discussing the Bucha massacre in Ukraine on a YouTube stream.

 In March 2022, Russian journalist Alexander Nevzorov wrote to the Chairman of Russia's Investigative Committee Alexander Bastrykin that Russia's 2022 war censorship laws violate the freedom of speech provisions of the Constitution of Russia.
 The Russian Constitution expressly prohibits censorship in Chapter 2, Article 29.

 A man holding a blank sheet of paper was immediately detained in Novosibirsk.
 At several protests across the country, many demonstrators have been arrested for simply holding blank sheets of paper.
-A Russian streamer, Stepan Soffy, was detained after desecrating the Russian flag over an online donation.
+A Russian streamer, Stepan Scoffy, was detained after desecrating the Russian flag over an online donation.

 As of December 2022, more than 4,000 people were prosecuted under "fake news" laws in connection with the war in Ukraine.
 On 17 April 2023, Russian opposition politician and anti-war activist Vladimir Kara-Murza was convicted on charges of treason and "spreading disinformation" about the Russian military, and sentenced to 25 years in prison.
 Kara-Murza's conviction is the longest sentence for political activity since the fall of the Soviet Union, and the length of the sentence is comparable only to Stalin's purges in the 1930s.

 Some critics suspect opponents of Vladimir Putin who died in suspicious circumstances have been assassinated.